lukskul/Bot-Command-Center/README.md

-# UI Project Private Version
+# Bot Command Center for Twitch

 This project is a user interface (UI) for controlling and interacting with bots.
 It includes features like sending commands, monitoring bot activity, and managing bot configurations.